NatronGitHub/natron-python-scripting/Python_GUI/collectFiles/README.md

 ### RESULT

-Comp and all files used in it are copied to one unique folder.
+Comp and all files used in Node Graph get gathered in one place.
 All 'Read' nodes are relinked to their new file location.
 Opens new folder location.